Deepanshu-kesharwani/Text_editor/README.md

 | **Save**     | Opens a save dialog to save your work.     |
 | **Exit**     | Closes the application.                   |

-## Example Screenshot
-*(Optional: Add a screenshot of your application window here)*

-## License
-This project is licensed under the MIT License.

 ## Acknowledgements
 - Built using the Tkinter library for GUI.